Brachyglottis repanda: Modern uses

 The leaves of the plant were used as emergency toilet paper used by early European settlers living or working in the bush.
-The reverse side of the leaves have also been used as notepaper.
+The reverse side of the leaves have also been used as notepaper and in place of postcards.

 Toxicity

 Rangiora is poisonous, and has been linked to livestock deaths and poisonings.
 When used in Māori traditional cuisine, the gum of the plant is used as a chewing gum and not swallowed, or leaves of the plant are used to wrap food cooked in a hāngī.
 The botanist and chemist Bernard Aston reported that the honey made by bees produced with the nectar from rangiora is poisonous, and for this reason Māori never collected honey when it was in flower.
 Livestock, particularly horses, are affected by the plant's toxins, making the animals appear drunk, stagger around and fall, often to their death, as a result.